-Vaughn's library offers extensive general, technical, resource and periodical material totaling more than 85,000 volumes.
+Vaughn's library offers extensive general, technical, resource and periodical material.
 The real and virtual resources include books, periodicals, DVDs and research databases.

 There are more than 180 periodical titles in the library's collection.
 The video collection is comprised of subject videos to support the College's curriculum, general-interest videos and movies.
 The library houses more than 4,000 videos and DVDs.